 Central government will compensate any interpreting services costs that have been incurred by 31 December 2024 as imputed reimbursement according to actual expenses under the Integration Act, in force until 31 December 2024.
 A municipality or wellbeing services county must submit the application for the reimbursement within two years of the end of the calendar year in which the activities in question took place.

-The KEHA Centre will be responsible for the payment of compensation under the Integration Act to municipalities and wellbeing services counties.
-As a rule, imputed reimbursements are paid automatically to the municipality and the wellbeing services county.
+The KEHA Centre is esponsible for the payment of compensation under the Integration Act to municipalities and wellbeing services counties.
+As a rule, imputed reimbursements are paid automatically to the municipality, the wellbeing services county and the health and medical care authority of the Åland region.

 Compensation for the costs of preparing for reception, social assistance and special costs will require the submission of a separate application to the KEHA Centre.
 The number of people calculated using the UMA case management system in connection with imputed reimbursement also applies to other compensation.
 Applications for compensation must be submitted within two years of the end of the calendar year in which the activities in question took place.

-Municipalities and wellbeing services counties can check the monthly imputed reimbursement amounts from the Municipal compensation/Wellbeing services counties view in the UMA system.
+Municipalities, wellbeing services counties and the health and medical care authority of the Åland region can check the monthly imputed reimbursement amounts from the Municipal compensation/Wellbeing services counties view in the UMA system.
 User credentials for the UMA system are required for accessing the view.
 Applications for user credentials or changes to access rights can be submitted to the Finnish Immigration Service’s user support at atk(at)migri.fi.
 The Finnish Immigration Service’s user support is also the point of contact for reporting errors or problems related to the use of the UMA system.

-The municipality will be locally responsible for the planning, development and monitoring of the promotion of integration for immigrants and integration customers.
-Municipalities also develop the promotion of integration in cooperation with other actors.
+The municipality will be locally responsible for the planning and development of the promotion of integration for immigrants and integration customers.
+Municipalities also develop the promotion of integration and good relations between different population groups in cooperation with other actors.
 Municipalities will coordinate their planning and development activities concerning the promotion of integration with the planning and development of the services for which the wellbeing services county is responsible.

 The employment authority will record information concerning employment services and customer relationships in the national database for employment services (TE-digi).
 The KEHA Centre will create a reporting system for use by municipalities that will facilitate the monitoring of approximately 250 performance indicators.
-For integration customers who are not part of the workforce, the municipality will enter information in the Koto-digi database maintained by the KEHA Centre from the beginning of 2027 at the latest.
+For integration customers who are not part of the workforce, the municipality will enter information in the integration database maintained by the KEHA Centre from the beginning of 2027 at the latest.
 The KEHA Centre will produce monitoring reports based on the information entered in the databases.

 More information: